YousefOnWeb/very_abstract_network_PDU_journey_simulator/README.md

 # very_abstract_network_PDU_journey_simulator

 A visual interactive tool that -abstractly- mimics packet/frame traversal dynamics as per fundamental computer networking concepts.
-The main goal is to enable the user to observe the traversal of abstract PDUs (like frames and packets) as part of a simple transaction between any two hosts on a network the user have set (a complete cycle of a request and its corresponding response).
+The main goal is to enable the user to observe a complete, abstract end-to-end communication cycle and see the PDUs (like frames and packets) that are part of this complete cycle of a request and its corresponding response between two hosts.

 I wrote this program to demostrate/apply to what I've learned from studying this [Networking Fundamentals Video Series](https://www.youtube.com/playlist?list=PLIFyRwBY_4bRLmKfP1KnZA6rZbRHtxmXi), alongside with this [Subnetting Video Series](https://www.youtube.com/playlist?list=PLIFyRwBY_4bQUE4IB5c4VPRyDoLgOdExE) from the same Instructor.
 The main series teaches how network communication occurs and how data flows between different network entities in any network as per the the OSI model.